How to Dual Boot Fedora and Windows 11

 The first command disables BLSCFG, the second command updates the grub configuration to apply the changes, and the third command installs Grub Customizer.

-Now open up Grub Customizer and just select Windows Boot Manager and move it up to the top.
-(Note if the icon to move an entry up is missing, it is the 5th button on the toolbar from both the left and the right)
+Now open up Grub Customizer, select Windows Boot Manager, and move it up to the top.
+(Note: if the icon to move an entry up is missing, it is the 5th button on the toolbar from both the left and the right)

 Grub Customizer also allows you to modify the appearance of grub under “Appearance settings”, and also allows you to change how long to keep the grub screen up and set kernel parameters under “General settings” if you would like to.